Cosium/git-code-format-maven-plugin/README.md

 # Maven Git Code Format

-A maven plugin that automatically deploys [google-java-format](https://github.com/google/google-java-format) code formatter as a `pre-commit` git hook which will format staged java files.
+A maven plugin that automatically deploys [google-java-format](https://github.com/google/google-java-format) code formatter as a `pre-commit` git hook.
+The hook will format staged java files.

 ### How to use it